 Dr. Pepper Schwartz is Professor of Sociology at the University of Washington.
 She received her B.A. and M.A, Magna Cum Laude and Phi Beta Kappa from Washington University in St. Louis and her Masters of Philosophy and Ph.D. in Sociology from Yale University.

-She is presently on the board of the advisory council of the Human Sexuality Program at the University of Minnesota Medical School and they are raising a Professorship in her name on Sexuality and the Life Cycle and Aging.
+She is presently the Board of the Advisory council of the Human Sexuality Program at the University of Minnesota Medical School and they are raising a Professorship in her name on Sexuality and the Life Cycle and Aging.
 She is also Chairperson of the Intimacy and Aging study group at Stanford University’s Center for the Advanced Studies in the Behavioral Sciences as well as a senior fellow and board member of the Council on the Contemporary Family.

 Dr. Schwartz has earned awards for excellence in education from the Washington State Women’s Forum, the American Sociological Association for Public Understanding of Sociology and the Simon and Gagnon Award for Sexuality Studies.

 Dr Pepper currently resides in the Seattle, Washington area on a horse farm with her family.